Try the Prompt Playground on Literal AI

 Overview

-You can access the playground via:
+You can access the playground via:- The main menu

 Directly access a fresh playground to create, test and save prompts from scratch. - Prompts